shubaivan/symfony.projekt/README.md

 What's inside?
 --------------

-The GitStats is uses with the following libraries and bundles:
+The Wall Redmine is uses with the following libraries and bundles: